Club EQ Challenge 3 inch blocks

 Monkey and I are considering doing other examples using Barb’s December shapes.

-Please let me know if you have questions about this one, okay?
+Please let me know if you have any questions about this, okay?

 Linda & Monkey